 - Artificial Intelligence NEED

 Educational Requirements for Careers in Artificial Intelligence.
-Basic computer technology and math backgrounds form the backbone of most artificial intelligence programs.
-Various level of math, including probability, statistics, algebra, calculus, logic and algorithms.
+Basic computer technology and math backgrounds constitute the backbone of most artificial intelligence programs.
+Various levels of math, including probability, statistics, algebra, calculus, logic and algorithms.

 - Artificial Intelligence PURPOSE